 Too many citizens are denied justice because of the expense of going to the ultimate end and exhausting the processes available.
 We will return to this later in another section on the role the WRC should have in determining a worker’s employment status and how that should be done expeditiously.
 We cannot avoid this.
 If there is any common ground here at all, which I think there is, it should be about getting to the point where we have those key tests in law.

-That is direction of travel across the European Union.
+That is the direction of travel across the European Union.
 We know from the proposed transparent and predictable working conditions directive that Europe may very well make the decision for us over the next short period.
 We will then have to amend our primary legislation to reflect those changes and to accommodate different forms of working.

 Platform work is a big challenge for us in this country.
 I see this Bill and the Competition (Amendment) Act, which we managed to get through the processes in these Houses two years ago, as future-proofing Irish law and dealing with many evolving circumstances in terms of people’s employment rights and those who are engaging in contracts through platforms.
 That is an evolving situation and I am sure it is an area in which everybody in the House is interested.

 As the traditional employment model continues to fray at the edges, it is not too much to ask that people working for a living have a clear sense of their status.
 My mind boggles as to why we, as a political system and as a Parliament, have not grappled with this in recent years.
 It is one of the key issues facing us with which we have not grappled.
 There has been an unwillingness to date to do that.
 We need to grapple with this now because we have worked together to deal with areas around precarious work through legislative solutions in recent times.
 This is probably the most insidious forms of precarious work in which people do not have any rights or entitlements.
-It is outrageous and we need to deal with urgently.
+It is outrageous and we need to deal with it urgently.

 The section states the Revenue Commissioners may form an opinion on a particular transaction which constitutes false self-employment as a taxation transaction for the purposes of sections 811, 811A, 811B, 811C and 811D of the Taxes Consolidation Act 1997.
 The difficulty is that all those applications relate to transactions which only commenced on or prior to 23 October 2014.
-While the anti-avoidance rule contained in section 811C of the Taxes Consolidation Act 1997 relates to the transaction which commence after 23 October 2014, there is no longer a requirement for the Revenue Commissioners to form an opinion that the transaction is a tax avoidance one.
+While the anti-avoidance rule contained in section 811C of the Taxes Consolidation Act 1997 relates to the transaction which commenced after 23 October 2014, there is no longer a requirement for the Revenue Commissioners to form an opinion that the transaction is a tax avoidance one.
 The provision has been replaced with a self-assessment basis.

 The fact that factors other than taxation arising in determining the contract offered to a worker may make it unlikely that the provision could have application as it would be necessary to establish that the primary purpose of the contract was to avoid tax which would now include from my Department, PRSI.
 Section 811B is a specific anti-avoidance provision in regard to certain schemes involving employment benefit trusts and does not apply to the tax avoidance transactions as set out in the Bill within sections 811 or 811C.
 Accordingly, inclusion of section 811B of the Taxes Consolidation Act 1997 in regard to false employment is not appropriate in this section or in the Bill.